acampove/rx_run3/doc/maintenance.md

      given that different types of friend trees will have different versions.

 The config files live in `src/rx_data_data/copy_files` and can be adapted for new samples or different source paths.
+If the files to be copied already exist locally, it will check that the sizes are the same, if not, it will remove the local file and copy again.

 ## Checking for corrupted files